Litigation Lessons for Physicians: Preventing and Navigating Malpractice Claims

 Target Audience

-This activity is designed for Children's Hospital Colorado physicians across all specialties who may encounter malpractice risk in their clinical practice.
+This activity is designed for Children's Hospital Colorado physicians and advanced practice providers across all specialties who may encounter malpractice risk in their clinical practice.
 It is also relevant for advanced practice providers and healthcare professionals involved in patient care, documentation, and communication following adverse events.
 Risk management and institutional leaders may also benefit from understanding best practices for supporting clinicians during the claims process.

 Learning Objectives